-When an environment goes sideways, your first instinct might be to just hit the refresh button.
+When an environment goes sideways and a refresh isn't viable, your first instinct might be to hit the refresh button anyway.
 But hold on.
 Depending on your Salesforce sandbox types, a refresh might take days or wipe out other work you actually wanted to keep.
-Let’s talk about how to handle these situations without losing your mind.
+Let's talk about how to handle these situations without losing your mind.

 Common Scenarios for Salesforce Sandbox Recovery